cardboard-iguana/cardboard-iguana.com/notes/basenc.md

 echo "$BASE64_STRING" | basenc -d --base64url
 ```

-The advantage of `basenc` over `base64` is that `basenc` supports URL-safe base64-encoding/decoding out of the box, which I’ve otherwise found is a pain to work with.
+The advantage of `basenc` over `base64` is that `basenc` supports URL-safe base64-encoding/decoding out of the box, which I've otherwise found is a pain to work with.

 ## References